Test Studio

 src/lambda/test_set_zip_extractor/index.py - Purpose: Extracts and validates uploaded zip files

-- Features: S3 event triggered extraction, file validation, status updates
+- Features: S3 event triggered extraction, file validation, status updates, file count recount for accurate totals

 TestRunner Lambda